trusona/trusona-server-sdk-java/README.md

 }
 ```

 ## Adding the Trusona SDK dependency

-Then add the `com.trusona:trusona-sdk` dependency and refresh Gradle.
+Then add the `com.trusona:trusona-sdk` dependency, as shown below, and rebuild your project.

 ```groovy
 dependencies {